Jordan-Rudolph/Jordan-Rudolph.github.io/index.md

-# This is my Portfolio and Project Showcase
+This is some random text to distract from the bugs.

 ## Omega Comp